India-Russia: Putin visits Modi, defense deals inked | DW | 06.12.2021

 Among Monday's deals was a 10-year military-technical agreement that could help in the transfer of new technologies to India.

-India also confirmed it had begun receiving shipments of Russian long-range S-400 ground-to-air missile defense system, which New Delhi considers to be critical in countering China.
+India also confirmed it had begun receiving shipments of Russian long-range S-400 ground-to-air missile defense systems, which New Delhi considers to be critical in countering China.

 The deal, worth $5 billion, was signed in 2018 and has been a major irritant in India-US ties.